“A new chapter”

 Although the representative from the Trittenheim Apotheke, also the lightest in the group with only 7.5 % alcohol, appears somewhat sweeter than its counterparts from the Dhron Hofberg and the Piesport Goldtröpfchen, it is the one with the lowest sugar content.

 Christoph Eifel's signature is recognisable, focusing on filigree and elegance as well as expression, without negating the natural fruit flavours.
-Perhaps this signature is therefore somewhat reminiscent of Hans Günter Schwarz's philosophy of transferring the flavours of the grapes into the wine as unadulterated as possible.
+Perhaps this signature is therefore somewhat reminiscent of Hans-Günter Schwarz's philosophy of transferring the flavours of the grapes into the wine as unadulterated as possible.

 It is therefore anything but surprising that the Dhron Hofberg Kabinett has both its own vibrant minerality and typical fine passion fruit flavours.
 We consider it to be the most exciting of the three Kabinett wines, not least because of its play of flavours.